-As marketers, it’s easy to get caught up in your own world when it comes to email marketing.
-After all, you’re writing the emails.
+As marketers, it’s easy to get caught up in your own world when preparing cross-channel messaging campaigns.
+After all, you’re writing the copy.
 You’re probably gathering the analytics.
 You’re crunching the data, building audiences, crafting the perfect subject line, determining the right day and time to send.
-It’s your baby you’re putting out there into the world, hoping that click-throughs and accolades will rain down upon you.
+It’s your baby you’re putting out into the world, hoping that click-throughs and accolades will rain down upon you.
 Nothing against your I.T. team, but what do they have to do with it anyway?

 Putting up walls

-In a 2016 study, highlighted in our Email Marketing Trends & Best Practices for Data-Centric Organizations report, we asked marketers to tell us about their relationship with their I.T. organization.
-The results weren’t surprising:
+When we asked marketers to tell us about their relationship with their I.T. organization, the results weren’t surprising:

 Only 64% of the respondents described their relationship with I.T. as at least “above average.”
 The remaining 36% described it as either “below average” or “poor.”
 This typically stems from the teams having different goals and processes: I.T. is tasked with keeping internal data secure, for example.
 But marketers just want to be able to utilize that data quickly and easily.
 Marketers tend to leave the “how” up to I.T. without understanding the complexities and risks involved.
 So for vendor selection, marketers shouldn’t evaluate in isolation because I.T. will have to be involved at some point anyway.